dalpozz/unbalanced/README.md

 install.packages('unbalanced', dependencies = TRUE)
 ```

-or then one available in github using:
+or the one available in github using:

 ```{r}
 library(devtools)